imagination2013/hack-listhost/README.md

 # hack-listhost

-A shiny new tool for collecting email addresses from people for [hack@uchicago](http://hack.uchicago.edu/).
+A shiny new tool for collecting email addresses from people for [hack@uchicago](http://hack.uchicago.edu/) and UChicago's [ACM chapter](http://acm.cs.uchicago.edu/).
 (Okay, so I was really bored tonight and wanted to learn a teensy bit of probably-non-idiomatic Clojure.)

 ### Installation